Jason2866/ESP_Flasher/README.md

 ### WiFi Improv Support

-The ESP Flasher includes WiFi Improv protocol support, which allows you to configure WiFi credentials on your ESP device without needing to connect to a web interface or access point.
+The ESP Flasher includes WiFi Improv protocol support, allowing you to configure WiFi credentials on your ESP device without connecting to a web interface or access point.

 **How to use WiFi Improv:**

 1. After flashing your device, keep it connected via USB
-2. Pressing `Improv WiFi` button starts the `IMPROV` client
+2. Click the `Improv WiFi` button to launch the Improv client
-3. Click the `Scan Networks` button to start the search for available WiFi networks
+3. Click the `Scan Networks` button to search for available WiFi networks
-4. Double click the found WiFi network you want to use
+4. Double-click the WiFi network you want to connect to
-5. The `SSID` field will be filled with the selected network
+5. The `SSID` field will be automatically filled with the selected network name
-6. Enter the password in `Password` field and click button `Provision`
+6. Enter your password in the `Password` field and click the `Provision` button
-7. The device will connect to your WiFi network and the assigned IP address will be shown
+7. The device will connect to your WiFi network and display the assigned IP address

 **Benefits:**
 - No need to connect to a temporary access point